bradparker/bradparker.com/content/posts/2019-04-20-getting-close-to-the-conceptual-metal.md

   Nat (forall r. r -> (Nat -> r) -> r)
 ```

 That's the type done, now to write the constructors.
-The first constructor (called _Zero_ in the _NatNormal_ type above) looks like this.
+The first constructor (called _Zero_ in the normal type above) looks like this.

 ```haskell
 zero :: Nat